Spagett1/pineflash/README.md

 3. Run the `generic_unix_install.sh` file which will build and install Pineflash.

 ### <img width="17" src="https://cdn.simpleicons.org/archlinux/187BC0" />  Build on Arch based distro's (Arch, Artix, Manjaro, Endeavor, Arch Arm, etc.)
-1. All dependancies will be handled by the PKGBUILD
+1. All dependencies will be handled by the PKGBUILD
 2. PineFlash is in the aur so you can install it just like any other aur package.
 ```
 git clone https://aur.archlinux.org/pineflash-git.git